learning2hash/learning2hash.github.io/_publications/dubey2018local.markdown

 bibkey: dubey2018local
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1803.07441'}
-tags: ['Cross-Modal', 'Retrieval Models', 'Shallow', 'Supervised', 'Applications']
+tags: ['Tools and Libraries', 'Hashing for Real-World Applications', 'Applications']
 ---
 The local descriptors have gained wide range of attention due to their enhanced discriminative abilities.
 It has been proved that the consideration of